AI Agent Security

 Continuous Monitoring and Compliance

-Governance is not a one-time exercise.
-It requires continuous monitoring and regular compliance verification.
-Your governance framework should define specific metrics and KPIs for each AI agent, including accuracy rates, error rates, response times, data access patterns, escalation frequency, and decision consistency.
-These metrics should be tracked in real-time dashboards accessible to agent owners, operators, and compliance teams.
-A 2024 KPMG survey found that organizations with active AI monitoring programs detected and resolved governance issues 74% faster than those relying on periodic manual reviews.
+Governance isn't one-time.
+Define specific KPIs per agent: accuracy rates, error rates, response times, data access patterns, escalation frequency, decision consistency.
+Track in real-time dashboards.
+A 2024 KPMG survey found organizations with active AI monitoring detected and resolved governance issues 74% faster than those using periodic manual reviews.

 Part 5